-Promoting British Values at Langshott School
+Promoting British Values at Langshott Primary School

-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The DfE stresses the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-Each year the children decide upon their class rules and the rights associated with these.
+- Each year the children decide upon their class rules and the rights associated with these.
 All the children contribute to this and talk about the importance of everyone playing a part in this.